Aarception/Mo-information-security-portfolio/README.md

 ***As a result, any financial benefit that results from this material, including the Market intelligence, the entirety of the 'Dataset,' excepting the 3 intellectual specifications, but including any proceeds from publication, engagement, regulatory contribution, etc, will be donated to reskilling/retooling Charities with verifiable commitments.***

-### The question for civilization: What if the institution is a victim of drift, trapped in structural paralysis, made ethically inefficient by rapid-scaling and bureaucratic disconnection, while yet, unable to acknowledge it all because to do so invites existential crisis?
+### The question for civilization: What if the institution is a victim of rapid-scaling trapped in structural paralysis, made ethically inefficient by drift and bureaucratic disconnection, while yet, unable to acknowledge it all because to do so invites existential crisis?

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*